 When myNEXUS assigned roles, they chose to have two committee chairs to lead their efforts.
 Opting for two chairs allowed the responsibilities to be shared so that no one person became tasked with all things DEI Committee.

 Newly elected Co-Chairs of the DEI Committee at myNEXUS, Rozita Morehead and Jennifer Smith are ready to lead.
 “MyNEXUS has always been focused on equity, and it’s reflected in a lot of our decision-making.
 We look forward to seeing that develop even more over the next year and to be a part of promoting diversity and inclusion in the workplace.
 We are proud to be part of a group that is so focused on valuing, respecting, and appreciating the talents and differences of each person who comes to the table,” said Moorehead and Smith.

-After the people3 onboarding with the myNEXUS DEI Committee where we walked the committee through terminology, education, and best practices for DEI committee work, they landed on a few key goals for their sub-committees: making the onboarding process more interactive and inclusive for new employees, expanding a mentorship program, and community outreach.
+People3 hosted an onboarding training with the myNEXUS DEI Committee where we after walked the committee through terminology, education, and best practices for DEI committee work.
+After their onboarding, the myNexus DEI Committee landed on a few key goals for their sub-committees: making the onboarding process more interactive and inclusive for new employees, expanding a mentorship program, and community outreach.

 Building psychological safety